senopui/character_select_stand_alone_app/README.md

 # Embedded Character List Collection Project
+## New Character List for waiNSFWIllustrious_v120 updated, now supports 5323(includes multiple costumes for the same character) Character tags!
 ## We are currently planning to make the complete list of IL model Embedded Characters, please refer to the following parameters for testing.

 Once you are sure that certain characters exist, save their names in txt or csv format and submit them to me, one name per line, just the character‘s name.